QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/symmetric/index.md

 ciphertext2 = cipher.encrypt(hidden_text).hex()
 ```

-It will only partially work if the known plaintext is too short.
+It can be used to encrypt/decrypt any string shorter than the key stream.
+The key stream maximum length is the one of the input.

 ```py
 plaintext = b'Known Plain Text Message'